cfree3/curtisfree.com/_posts/2012-05-12-preferred_monospace_fonts.md

     <p>
-      DejaVu Sans Mono is little more than Bitstream Vera Sans Mono &ndash; so here, I'm not straying far from my &quot;safe default&quot;; but I prefer DejaVu because it supports a larger character set (even though, admittedly, I don't make use of it).
+      DejaVu Sans Mono is little more than Bitstream Vera Sans Mono &ndash; so here, I'm not straying far from my &ldquo;safe default&rdquo;; but I prefer DejaVu because it supports a larger character set (even though, admittedly, I don't make use of it).
     </p>